Volter Kilpi: Literary career

 Kilpi was still a student when he wrote his first novel, Bathseba: Daavidin puheluja itsensä kanssa (Bathseba: David's Conversations with Himself, 1900).
 It was awarded the Finnish State Prize for Literature.
 That same year he also published a collection of incidental pieces, including an effusive celebration of Aleksis Kivi, titled Ihmisestä ja elämästä: Kirjoitelmia (Of Man and Life: Writings).
 His second novel, Parsifal: Kertomus Graalin ritarista (Parsifal: Tale of a Grail Knight), was published two years later, in 1902.
 After his third novel, Antinous (1903), he did not publish anything for almost 20 years.
 In second phase of his career, during the years of Finland's declaration of independence and the Finnish Civil War, he published two books on political themes.
 In the third phase of his career, Kilpi returned to fiction.
-Kilpi's most famous work, Alastalon salissa (In the Alastalo Parlor, 1933), was the first of the Archipelago trilogy.
+Kilpi's most famous work, Alastalon salissa (In the Alastalo Parlour, 1933), was the first of the Archipelago trilogy.

-Alastalon salissa is a 900-page two-volume novel whose time-span covers a mere six hours of an October Thursday in 1866, and whose setting is the roughly fifty square meters of the Alastalo parlor, as the richest men in Kustavi haggle over investing in the building of a barque.
-The surroundings are familiar to Kilpi from his childhood, as his father and father's step-father were shipowners, and his relatives had played a key role in the development of Kustavi into an important home port for sailing ships.
+Alastalon salissa is a 900-page two-volume novel whose time-span covers a mere 6 hours of an October Thursday in 1866, and whose setting is the roughly 50 square metres of the Alastalo parlour as the richest men in Kustavi haggle over investing in the building of a barque.
+The surroundings were familiar to Kilpi from his childhood, as his father and father's stepfather were shipowners, and his relatives had played a key role in the development of Kustavi into an important home port for sailing ships.

 The second and third volumes of the Archipelago series, Pitäjän pienempiä (The County's Littler Ones, short stories) and Kirkolle (To the Church Village, a novel), appeared in 1934 and 1937; they were followed by the collection of "swelling prose" Suljetuilla porteilla (At Closed Gates) in 1938.
 In 1938 he also began his final novel, Gulliverin matka Fantomimian mantereelle, translated by Douglas Robinson as Gulliver's Voyage to Phantomimia; it remained unfinished at his death in Turku, and was published posthumously by his literary executor in 1944.